Grantee Guide

 Pocket Plantings are small native gardens that pack a punch in terms of pollinator impact without taking up much space.
 They are a great way to get started if you are new to gardening, or want to expand your existing garden.
 Choose species that bloom in all three growing seasons (spring, summer, and fall) for the biggest impact.
 Variations of a pocket planting include rain gardens and shoreline plantings.

 Flowering native trees or shrubs can provide as much pollinator forage as an entire garden.
-Early bloomers like willow provide high quality pollen for emerging bumble bees when few other resources are available.
+Early bloomers like willow provide high quality pollen for emerging bumble bees when few other resources are available

 Pollinator Lawns with low-growing fescues and flowering species offer less support for pollinators compared to a small garden or tree planting.
 However, they offer a realistic option if you frequently use your yard for activities like recreation and are still a better choice for pollinators than a typical turfgrass lawn.
 If incorporating a pollinator lawn in your yard, we strongly encourage prioritizing native species over non-natives when possible.
 See exceptions in the Eligible Expenses Guide.